 Back by popular demand, “Stuck On Art”!

 In 2013, the first “Stuck On Art” competition was held in downtown Lee’s Summit during the Summit Art Festival as a way to include the LSR7 art students in the community event.
 Teams of 4-6 students from each middle and high school are selected to participate.
 The only “marking” tool that can be utilized is black masking tape.
 The tape width can be altered.
-Summit Art provides professional art judges for this event.
+Summit Art provides professional, volunteer art judges for this event.
 Art staff from the middle and high schools support and oversee the development and design of the student compositions as well as provide supervision on Saturday morning.

 Participating schools are: Bernard Campbell Middle School, Pleasant Lea Middle School, Summit Lakes Middle School, Lee’s Summit High School, Lee’s Summit North High School, and Lee’s Summit West High School.